 The debate in more recent years has been about whether the UK is growing fast enough, and one measure for that is how it’s doing compared to similar advanced economies.

 It’s also relatively small compared to the rest of the G7.
-Over the same period the US grew 2.6%, ahead of Canada and Germany on 2.3%.
-Only Japan grew slower at 1.1%.
+Over the same period the US grew 2.9%, ahead of Germany and Canada on 1.9%.
+Only Italy grew slower at 1.15%.

 Why the slowdown?

 There’s no single or definitive answer.
-Broadly speaking, there are explanations for the UK’s poorer performance in 2017 more generally, but it’s less clear why 2018 started so slowly.
+Broadly speaking, there are explanations for the UK’s poorer performance in 2017 more generally, and we have some ideas about 2018.

 The aftermath of the Brexit vote in June 2016 is one possible factor to explain the slow growth in 2017.
 Economic growth actually stayed stable throughout 2016—ahead of expectations—but inflation also increased due to falls in the value of the pound after the vote.